-The Tamar Engineering Project (TEP) will transform the lives of talented and ambitious students whose background or circumstances might be a barrier to higher education advancement and success.
+The Tamar Engineering Project (TEP) transforms the lives of talented and ambitious students whose background or circumstances might be a barrier to higher education advancement and success.

-Established through the vision and generosity of alumnus Stephen Ball, the Tamar Engineering Project will inspire and support the next generation of engineers in the UK.
+The Tamar Engineering Project inspires and supports the next generation of engineers in the UK.

 Bridging the engineering gap

 Engineering is a creative and exciting career with great opportunities and high social mobility.
 However, the cost of undertaking a degree to pursue this path can be a barrier to those from disadvantaged backgrounds.

 There is also a growing concern over the national shortage of engineers in the UK.

 How can we inspire a new generation of talented engineers?
 Is there a means to overcome the growing costs of undertaking a degree?
 How can we nurture that all-important sense of wonder in creative engineering minds, whatever their background or circumstances?

 The Tamar Engineering Project provides one-to-one mentoring from an industry professional, a financial award of £3,000, and a £1,500 course fee-waiver per year of study to successful applicants.